jewettaij/visfd/README.md

 ## programs included with this repository:

 After compilation, all programs will be located in the "*bin/*" subdirectory.
-Here is a brief description of each:
+Here is a brief description of some of them:

 ## filter_mrc